Rituraj-Kumar1/DevConnect/notes.md

 })
 ```

-### Schema Methods -  They are like helper function to make code easy
+### Schema Methods -  They are like helper function to do code easy and make code modular
 - always use function keyword (don't write arrow function as 'this' performs differently in both of them)
 - 'this' will refer to particular document of userModel
 ``` js